vibbits/irefindex/README.txt

 Technical Documentation
 -----------------------

+The documentation is in a format that can be used with MoinMoin (and the ImprovedTableParser extension) for deployment on the Web.

-See docs/Project for details of how this distribution is arranged and constructed.
+See docs/pages/Project for details of how this distribution is arranged and constructed.

-See docs/Schema for information about the database schema.
+See docs/pages/Schema for information about the database schema.

-See docs/Sources for details of data source formats and issues.
+See docs/pages/Sources for details of data source formats and issues.

 Configuring the Software
 ------------------------